learnwithgurpreet/git-cheat-sheet/README.md

 Use your editor to manually solve conflicts and (after resolving) mark file as resolved
   $ git add <resolved-file>
   $ git rm <resolved-file>

+When you face problem with so many branches and you can't get update of them, please use following command
+  $ git gc --prune=now
 ```

 ##### UNDO